No. 84 Squadron RAF: Cyprus

+The squadron's Puma HC.2s were retired from service in March 2025.
+The Puma will be replaced by the Jupiter HC2 helicopter in 2026, though in the interim the Chinook helicopter took over the role.

 Symbols

 The squadron's badge, approved by George VI in December 1936 is the scorpion, and its motto is Scorpiones pungunt, Latin for "Scorpions sting".

 Aircraft operated

 According to Jefford, the following is a comprehensive list of aircraft operated by 84 Squadron.